jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

 ----

-* I try to run the tests again
+* I try to run the tests again, this time with uv_

   .. code-block:: shell
     :emphasize-lines: 1